HasithaEdiriweera/habbit_app_be/README.md

 # Configuration

-Fixed token configured as an environment variable AUTHENTICATION_TOKEN
+- Fixed token configured as an environment variable 'AUTHENTICATION_TOKEN'

-Slack webhook integration
+- Slack webhook integration

-To configure Slack webhook integration, follow these steps:
+- To configure Slack webhook integration, follow these steps:

 1. Create a new Slack app and enable incoming webhooks.